Larry Hankin: Career

-Film and television roles
+Film and television

 Hankin was an early member of the Second City, training with improvisational theater teachers Viola Spolin and Paul Sills, and in 1963 moved to San Francisco to co-found the improv troupe, The Committee.
 His first notable supporting role was as Pt.
 Romero in Viva Max! in 1969.

-He had roles in TV shows Breaking Bad, Matlock, and Friends (as Mr. Heckles), as well as a major role in Escape from Alcatraz (1979) with Clint Eastwood.
+Hankin had roles in TV shows Breaking Bad, Matlock, and Friends (as Mr. Heckles), as well as a major role in Escape from Alcatraz (1979) with Clint Eastwood.
 He also acted in How Sweet It Is!
 (1968) with Debbie Reynolds and James Garner and the Adam Sandler movie Billy Madison (1995).
-He had cameo appearances in three John Hughes films: Planes, Trains and Automobiles (1987), She's Having a Baby (1988), and Home Alone (1990), the latter of which coincidentally featured Roberts Blossom (playing Old Man Marley), whom he co-starred with in Escape from Alcatraz.
+He had cameo appearances in three John Hughes films: Planes, Trains and Automobiles (1987), She's Having a Baby (1988), and Home Alone (1990), the latter of which featured Roberts Blossom (playing Old Man Marley), whom he co-starred with in Escape from Alcatraz.

 He made a brief appearance in Pretty Woman (1990) as the landlord, and had minor roles in Loose Shoes (1980), as "Handicap" in The Sting II (1983), The Sure Thing (1985), and Running Scared (1986).
-Hankin also appeared in Married... with Children, as well as one of the Halloween specials of Home Improvement.
-Hankin also appeared in three episodes of Star Trek: Voyager as Gaunt Gary and one episode of Star Trek: The Next Generation.
-Hankin and Curtis Armstrong played the hippie entrepreneurs who purchased "Buy the Book" (the bookstore where the titular character works at) on Ellen.
+Hankin appeared in Married... with Children, as well as one of the Halloween specials of Home Improvement.
+Hankin appeared in three episodes of Star Trek: Voyager as Gaunt Gary and one episode of Star Trek: The Next Generation.
+Hankin and Curtis Armstrong played the hippie entrepreneurs who purchased "Buy the Book", the bookstore where the titular character works at, on Ellen.

 On Seinfeld, Hankin portrayed Tom Pepper, the actor cast as Kramer on the pilot-within-a-TV-show Jerry.
 He portrayed a homeless man in season 5 of Malcolm in the Middle.
 He then appeared again with Bryan Cranston in seasons three and five of Breaking Bad as junkyard owner Old Joe.
 He reprised his old role from Breaking Bad in the Netflix sequel film El Camino: A Breaking Bad Movie.

 In 2022, he won the Best Actor awarded at Casablanca Film Factory Awards for his performance in the movie I Hear the Trees Whispering.